N3tMonk/SmartMeterReader/README.md

 # SmartMeterReader
-Simpel script for reading values from a smart meter.
+A simple script for reading values from a smart meter.
 I created this simple script for reading out our Kaifa MA105C.